Low-Sugar Whole-Wheat Pumpkin Banana Bread

 - 1/4 cup chopped pecans

-- Mash bananas to make 1 cup.
-Chop pecans.
+- Mash bananas to make 1 cup and chop pecans.

-- Beat together the softened coconut oil, Stevia-in-the-Raw granulated sweetener (or other sweetener of your choice), brown sugar, eggs, canned pumpkin, mashed banana, water, and vanilla.
+- Beat together the softened coconut oil, olden monkfruit sweetener or sweetener of your choice, eggs, canned pumpkin, mashed banana, water, and vanilla.
 (I use a sturdy whisk, but you could use a small hand beater.)

 - Mix in the white whole wheat flour, baking powder, baking soda, salt, and cinnamon.
 (I switched to a heavy spoon to mix this together.)

 - Scrape the mixture into the loaf pan and press down gently until it’s even.
 Top with chopped pecans.